BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 10-4-2023.md

 		 - Added item search page.
 		 - Added more features to front portion.
 		 - Created database login information.
-- Start to learn Jira to enhance scrum meetings.
+- Start to learn how to use projects in GitHub to enhance scrum meetings.
 - What worked
 	- Temporary database connection from application.
 	- Created temporary list for searching items.